 Entrepreneurs: Geanie Rodgers and Chris Rodgers

-The strength and durability of this rope will amaze you!
-1100 lbs Ultimate Tensile Strength Tying knots with this rope is even better, when the job is done the knot is too.
+The strength and durability of this rope will amaze you with its 1100 lbs Ultimate Tensile Strength Tying knots with this rope is even better you imagine.

 Rapid Rope CEO Chris Rodgers said, “This opportunity and exposure on a national platform will really help take us places we couldn’t have imagined.
 Input from the Shark Tank advisors and experience gained from our pitch time will carry us into an exciting 2020!”